The Rise of Sustainability

 During the past 10 years Ellen launched many initiatives to move towards a more sustainable commercial strategy and implementation of high-impact projects.
 In her role as Strategic Advisor at the National Dutch Railways she set up and implemented the first corporate responsibility strategy program.
 She was also founder and CEO of NSenergy BV and chairman of the Foundation Green Building Club Utrecht.
 In 2014 she joined the DGBC Sustainable Leadership programme and was the representative at The Climate Table for Urban Development of the Dutch Government.
 Ellen advised a variety of SME’s and Mid-Caps on their sustainable strategy, corporate targets and implementation.
 She also advises public and private companies on how to organise and finance the transition towards a low-carbon economy.
 Ellen holds a master in Public, Administrative and Private Law from the University of Amsterdam.

-Jane is an experienced non-executive director with an alternative investments and UCITS background and ESG/sustainable finance expert.
+Jane Wilkinson is an experienced independent director with an alternative investments and UCITS background and ESG/sustainable finance expert.
 Her professional experience spans 30+ years, mostly in Luxembourg, where she has “grown up” with the investment management and financial sectors.
-Prior to setting up Ripple Effect where she is now managing partner, Jane was Head of Sustainable Finance at Luxembourg Stock Exchange, which also included leading the award winning Luxembourg Green Exchange (LGX), as well as contributing to the positioning of Luxembourg as a leading sustainable financial centre.
+Prior to going independent in summer 2019, Jane was Head of Sustainable Finance at Luxembourg Stock Exchange, which also included leading the award-winning Luxembourg Green Exchange (LGX), as well as contributing to the positioning of Luxembourg as a leading sustainable financial centre.

-Until early 2017, Jane was a KPMG partner, leading audits and reporting to Boards and Audit Committees of a number of International asset management groups and private equity houses with Luxembourg investment vehicles.
-She also built KPMG Luxembourg’s Sustainability services team, being responsible for sustainability client engagements and also leading KPMG’s internal CSR programme.
+Until early 2017 Jane was a KPMG partner, leading audits and reporting to Boards and Audit Committees of a number of International asset management groups and private equity houses with Luxembourg investment vehicles.
+Jane spearheaded the development of KPMG’s alternative investments practice and was KPMG’s “face of PE” for a number of years, until she left to join LuxSE.
+She also built KPMG Luxembourg’s Sustainability services team, being responsible for sustainability client engagements and also leading KPMG’s internal CSR programme and community engagement programme, including managing the KPMG Foundation.